katkamishustina/katkamishustina/README.md

 - 👋 Hi, I’m Ekatrina Mishustina
 - 👀 I’m interested in Python programming, mathmatics, molecular biology and genetics.
-Of course it isn't all, but for other things I wave not enouth time:(
+Of course it isn't all, but for other things I have not enouth time:(
 - 🌱 I’m currently learning English, mathmatics and programming

 <!---